Hernia Surgery

 If left untreated, hernias may become irreducible and obstructed or strangulated.
 This happens when the blood supply to the contents of the hernia e.g. intestines, is cut off by the narrow opening of the hernia sac (neck).
 If left untreated, the patient will become very ill and the condition is potentially fatal as the intestines within can die.

-If you suspect you have a hernia, or you have an abnormal swelling/bulge, pain or discomfort in the groin, it is advisable to consult a surgeon.
+If you suspect you have a hernia, or you have an abnormal swelling/bulge, pain or discomfort in the groin, it is advisable to consult a hernia surgeon.
 You may be advised to undergo hernia surgery to prevent potential complications.

 What are the Treatments for Hernia?